Irish Channel, New Orleans: Notable people

 Many early jazz musicians including Tom Brown, the Brunies brothers, Nick LaRocca, and Tony Sbarbaro lived in the Irish Channel.
 Prizefighter John L. Sullivan trained in the Irish Channel, since much prizefighting centered in New Orleans in the late 19th century.

 "Anti" O'Rourke was a show man who earned his living as a diver, often diving from steamboats on the Mississippi River.
 He originated the jack-knife dive, which he termed the "Anti Dive".

 Francis Xavier Seelos was a Bavaria-born Redemptorist priest who served those stricken by yellow fever in the Irish Channel in 1866/67 and died of the disease.
 He was declared "blessed" by Pope John Paul II and his feast day is celebrated on October 5.

 Eleanor McMain was a social activist in the Irish Channel in the early part of the twentieth century, leading Kingsley House to become a center for progressive movements.

-The New Orleans Brennan family are restaurateurs known especially for Commander's Palace and many other local restaurants, were born and reared in the Irish Channel.
-Commander's is owned and operated by Brennan cousins, Lally Brennan and Ti Martin.

 Paul Sanchez, singer-songwriter and founding member of Cowboy Mouth, grew up in the Irish Channel.